ygspasov/Flowgram/README.md

 The newly added post always displays first, both on the user profile and the user timeline as all posts are sorted by date when post data is requested from Firestore.

-### Tracking the number of people you are following, your followers and number of posts you've made
+### Tracking the number of people you are following, your followers and the number of posts you've made

 The user bar on the user profile offers that information displayed in 3 tabs under your username: